-At ABC, our oriental rug repair process uses the combined knowledge and experience of our entire staff.
+At ABC, our oriental and area rug repair process uses the combined knowledge and experience of our entire staff.
 Any repairs we suggest will be based on our understanding of the fiber and construction of each individual rug.
 It is our wish for any repair we do to be as true to the weaver's original design as possible while retaining as much of the rug's value as possible following the repair.

 Area Rug Repair

 Our oriental rug repair facility is not limited specifically to handmade oriental rugs, but to any number of area rugs, including but not limited to: